aliafarhana88/100DaysofCode_at_the_SchoolofCode/README.md

 🌱 I have completed a 16-week intensive bootcamp by the School of Code, from September 2022 until February 2023, where I was reskilled as a full stack software developer.
 I learned frontend and backend of web development, and I have worked in multiple collaborative projects and applying agile methods.

+⚡ Some of the projects that I have worked on can be viewed in my Top Repositories below.

 ✉️  You can contact me at [alia.abdulghaffar@gmail.com](mailto:alia.abdulghaffar@gmail.com)